jpablo/haskell-scala-js/src/main/tut/2-more-control-flow-tools.md

 | `vec: Array[Double]`| vec is an array of Doubles | `Array(0.1, 0.2)`
 | `mat: Array[Array[Double]]` | mat is an array of array of Doubles | `Array(Array(0.1, 0.2))`
 | `a: Any` | a can be anything | `1` or `'c'` or `List()`, etc.

+Finally: where do types come from?
+Some are built-in, like `Int`, `Char` and are known as "primitive" types.
+Other types can be defined by the user.
+We'll see later ways to create our own types.

 If a function doesn't return anything meaninful we can use the type `Unit`.